pangrr/tangle/README.md

 `tangle` is a literate programming tool to generate code from markdown files.

 **Free our mind writers.** We should express our ideas.
 Don't worry about how to structure code and files to express our design.
 Express our design in our most natural way.
-Mind programming language later.
-We don't have to follow the order of programming languages or frameworks.
-Code can be scattered around.
+Start with the most important.

 **No fear readers.** We don't have to understand the programming language nor the framework to get the big picture of a program written by someone else.
-We don't have to remember the requirement and features of the program you wrote long time ago.
+We can get straight into the most important thing of the program.

 # How to tangle?
 Install nodejs then `npm install -g @pangrr/tangle`.